Boro23-wq/boro-blogs/content/blog/javascript/5-JS-essentials.md

 // Output: 20
 ```

 Notice the inner function doesn't get passed x, and still it can have reference to variable x due to lexical scoping.
-And that is essentially closures in simple terms.
+And that is essentially what closures are in simple terms.

 ## 2. Hoisting